-Instant Pot has 10 one-key operation buttons for the most common cooking tasks, including:
+Instant Pot has 12 single-key operation buttons for the most common cooking tasks, including:

 - Multigrain rice,